accellera-official/systemc/README_windows.txt

    directory, e.g.

       export SYSTEMC_HOME=C:\SystemC.2.3.0

-3) The TLM_HOME environment variable should be set to a TLM2 install

-      export TLM_HOME=c:\TLM2.0.1

-4) Set the compiler
+3) Set the compiler

    export CXX=cl

-5) Change to the systemc-regressions folder and create a directory to hold the test results and cd into it, e.g.
+4) Change to the systemc-regressions folder and create a directory to hold the test results and cd into it, e.g.

    cd systemc-regressions
    mkdir run
    cd run

-6) Run the verify.pl script as described in the main releasenotes, e.g.
+5) Run the verify.pl script as described in the main releasenotes, e.g.

    ../scripts/verify.pl systemc     (runs all systemc tests using release library) ../scripts/verify.pl -g systemc  (runs all systemc tests using debug library) ../scripts/verify.pl tlm         (runs all tlm2 tests using release library) ../scripts/verity.pl -g tlm      (runs all tlm2 tests using debug library)

-7) After all tests are complete, the output summary should show 100% passes
+6) After all tests are complete, the output summary should show 100% passes for both systemc and tlm.